Simosnakes/HoloTrainers/README.md

 # PCTO2024
-This repository contains all of the code, examples and sketches used during our GameAbility Unity project.
+This repository contains all of the code, examples and sketches used during our GameAbility Unity game HoloTrainer.

 ## TEAM